CastawayEGR/ansible-awx-role/README.md

 Requirements
 ------------

-Host that AWX will be deployed on in running CentOS 7.
+Host that AWX will be deployed on is running CentOS 7.

 Role Variables
 ------------